Attention: Here be dragons

 in float PI

 A PI constant (3.141592).
-A ration of circle's circumference to its diameter and amount of radians in half turn.
+The ratio of a circle's circumference to its diameter and the number of radians in a half turn.

 in float TAU